apoch/formula-engine/README.md

  * Entities, which can be organized into Lists
  * Events, as well as Actions (which are performed in response to events)

 By using these primitives judiciously, it is possible to express quite rich game systems and game logic without needing heavy bindings from engine code to script code.
-Moreover, the project aims to demonstrate a moderately detailed simulation using these tools alongside a stripped-down grid-based game engine.
+Moreover, the project aims to demonstrate a moderately detailed simulation using these tools to implement a basic but functional MUD (Multi-User Dungeon).

 Code is exclusively C++11; data is exclusively JSON.
-Examples of the input scripts can be found in the [`Data` directory](./Data/).
-Compiler is assumed to be Visual Studio 2013 or newer; if you'd like to see other compilers supported, I would gladly take a pull request!
+Examples of the input scripts can be found in [`FormulaMUD/Data`](./FormulaMUD/Data/) as well as in the [`Demos/Data` directory](./Demos/Data/).
+Compiler is assumed to be Visual Studio 2015 or newer; if you'd like to see other compilers supported, I would gladly take a pull request!

 <br>

 ### Properties and Formulas
 Properties are simply numeric data, either statically defined or dynamically computed.
 Static properties are useful for describing data-driven aspects of a design.
 Dynamic properties are expressed in terms of _formulas_, which are simply arithmetic expressions such as `1 + (health * 4)`.
+Properties can also refer to text strings.

 The implementation of formulas can be found in [`Formula.h`](./FormulaEngine/Formula.h) and [`Formula.cpp`](./FormulaEngine/Formula.cpp) under the [`FormulaEngine` directory](./FormulaEngine/).
 Formulas are often (but not always!) parsed from text strings, using a class implemented in [`Parser.h`](./FormulaEngine/Parser.h) and [`Parser.cpp`](./FormulaEngine/Parser.cpp).